 Arctic graylings can be identified by their oversized dorsal fin with cross-rows of deep blue spots.
 They also have a forked tail.

 The Arctic grayling is included Western Native Trout Challenge but only catches in Alaska qualify.
+The Arctic grayling is also included in the Arizona Trout Challenge.

 This article was authored by Kurt Zeilenga as part of our Western States Trout Species series.